 The Terms of Reference will be reviewed annually by the Committee at the first meeting of the calendar year and evaluation included in the meeting minutes.

-Patient Care Review Committee / Clinical Review Committee (or however named)
+1. Name of committee Patient Care Review Committee / Clinical Review Committee (or however named)